NikosPap505/Laravel-CMS-Foundation/README.md

 2. **Update phpunit.xml with your test database credentials**

 3. **Run tests**

     ```bash
     php artisan test
     ```

+    **Note**: Some tests may fail if AI services are not configured.
+This is expected behavior.

 ## 🔐 Security Features